php/php-langspec/spec/04-basic-concepts.md

 demonstrate value assignment for integer and Boolean values, the same mechanics apply for all scalar types.

-Note that strings are also considered scalar values for the purposes of the abstract memory model.
-Unlike non-scalar types which are represented using a VStore pointing to an HStore containing the non-scalar value's contents, the abstract model assumes that a string's entire contents (i.e., the string's characters and its length) can be stored in a VStore and that value assignment for a string eagerly copies a string's entire contents to the VStore being written to.
-Consider the following example:
+Note that as string values are scalar values, the model assumes the whole string representation, including string characters and its length, is contained within the VStore.
+This means that the model assumes whole string data is copied when the string is assigned.

 ```PHP
 $a = 'gg';